domants/AccountApp-PowerApps-CodeApps/README.md

 - React Router
 - shadcn/ui (for production ready components)
 - TanStack Query (For Dataverse/API data fetching)
+- Zustand (For State Management — Not in used from this build)

 # Installing shadcn/ui in a Power Apps Code App